Energy dome

-An energy dome is a helmet often worn by the American new wave band Devo as part of the members' stage outfits.
+An energy dome is a hat often worn by the American new wave band Devo as part of the members' stage outfits.
 The dome was first worn during the band's Freedom of Choice campaign of 1980.
 It reappeared in the 1982, 1988, and 1990 tours, as well as most performances since 1997.
 The domes were custom made for the band from vacuum formed plastic, in a distinctive round, ziggurat shape, and are occasionally—and incorrectly—referred to as "power domes" or "flowerpots".
 The shape is also reminiscent of the Waldviertel Pyramid.
 When asked about the story behind the hats, Mark Mothersbaugh recounted:

 Variants

 Though the traditional energy dome is red, several variants of the dome have existed.
-In 1981, Devo wore green energy domes while performing "Whip It" on the Solid Gold television show.
-In a 1984 Diet Coke advertisement, Devo sported white domes.
+Devo wore green energy domes while performing "Whip It" on Solid Gold in 1981.
+The band sported white domes in a 1984 Diet Coke advertisement.
 Silver chrome domes were worn by Devo in concert in 2002, made by covering a regular energy dome with metallic tape.
-In 2004, for Devo's shows on the Nike-sponsored Run Hit Wonder race/concert, blue domes were used, and sold to fans.
 In the music video for "Go Monkey Go", Mark Mothersbaugh can be seen wearing a white dome with a purple bottom tier.
 An appearance by Devo on the VH1 show TrueSpin featured charcoal gray domes.
 Devo also wore safety orange domes at the 2018 Burger Boogaloo performance, to match new orange jumpsuits.
 Assorted prototype and fan-made domes in a rainbow of colors also exist.